alanshen111/MMM-Facts/README.md

 # Facts: A Magic Mirror Module

 Displays some facts.
+Makes your mirror look like an RPG loading screen.
 No APIs needed.

 ## Installing the module
 Clone this repository in your `~/MagicMirror/modules/` folder